-If you don’t agree with a CRT default decision, your options depend on the claim type, your role in the claim, and the date the decision was given.
+If you don’t agree with a CRT default decision, your options depend on your role in the claim, and the date the decision was given.

 - If the default decision was made against you, you can ask the CRT to cancel it.